The Transformation Of Cloud Communications In Recent Years

 Microsoft and Metaswitch — Microsoft acquired Metaswitch, a firm offering development and deployment of telecommunications solutions for service providers and large enterprises.
 Following an earlier acquisition of Affirmed Networks, Microsoft holds a strong position in software-controlled, cloud-delivered, 5G back-end services.
 5G preparedness is supposedly the primary motivator behind the acquisition.

-4. Working Through a Pandemic
+4. Working Through The Pandemic

 Much of the growth in recent history is informed by the global pandemic, which influenced innovation and business direction in the past years.